OpenEvalProject/evals/manuscripts/elife-102151/v1/manuscript.md

 **Figure 6.:** Eyes were injected with NMDA at P7, EdU at P9, vehicle or drug at P10 and P11, and retinas harvested at P12.
 Retinas sections were labeled for EdU (red; a, c, e, g) and antibodies to HuC/D (green; c), calretinin (green; e), or visinin (green; g).
 Arrows indicate the nuclei of regenerated neurons.
 Calibration bars in panels a, c, e, and g represent 50 µm.
 Histograms represent the mean (bar ± SD) and each dot represents one biological replicate (blue lines connect data points from control and treated retinas from the same individual) (b, d, f).
 Significance of difference (p-values) was determined by using a paired t-test.
 Abbreviations: ONL – outer nuclear layer, INL – inner nuclear layer, IPL – inner plexiform layer, GCL – ganglion cell layer, ns – not significant, NMDA – N-methyl-D-aspartate, EdU – 5-ethynyl-2-deoxyuridine.

-## Inhibition of S1P signaling rescues MGPC proliferation in damaged retinas missing microglia
+### Inhibition of S1P signaling rescues MGPC proliferation in damaged retinas missing microglia

 In chicks and zebrafish, depletion of microglia prior to damage stunts the formation of MGPCs and neural regeneration in the retina (Fischer et al., 2014; Huang et al., 2012).
 We have previously identified several factors that can ‘rescue’ reprogramming in the absence of microglia, including NFκB activators, FGF2, and HBEGF (El-Hodiri et al., 2023; Palazzo et al., 2020).
 In addition, we have found increased numbers of dying cells in NMDA-damaged retinas missing microglia (Todd et al., 2019).
 Given that S1P signaling is known to be involved in regulating inflammatory responses involving immune cells (Obinata and Hla, 2019), we sought to determine whether the ablation of microglia/macrophages from the retina influenced the expression of S1P-related genes.
 Accordingly, we probed scRNA-seq libraries of normal and damaged retinas with and without microglia (saline and clodronate saline, respectively); the generation of these libraries has been described previously (El-Hodiri et al., 2023), In short, eyes were treated with saline or clodronate liposomes at P6, treated with saline or NMDA at P10, and retinas were harvested at P11.
 Consistent with previous reports (Fischer et al., 2014; Zelinka et al., 2012), a single intravitreal injection of clodronate liposomes effectively eliminated >99% of microglia from the retina (not shown).
 Analyses of scRNA-seq libraries of MG from undamaged and NMDA-damaged retinas with and without microglia showed that many components of S1P signaling were upregulated in resting MG in undamaged retinas (Figure 7a–I; Figure 7—source data 1).
 These genes included S1PR1, S1PR3, SPHK1, SGPL1, and ASAH1 (Figure 7d–i).
 Notably, S1PR1 expression was significantly diminished in undamaged retinas treated with clodronate (microglia-ablated) (Figure 7d, j; Figure 7—source data 1).
 Interestingly, CERS6 was significantly upregulated in MG and other retinal cells in undamaged saline-clodronate retinas (Figure 7j–m; Figure 7—source data 1).
 In MG other S1P-related factors that were up- or downregulated with NMDA-treatment were not significantly affected by the ablation of microglia.
 However, in neuronal cells many factors (including SPGL1) normally upregulated with NMDA showed diminished levels of expression when microglia were absent, indicating that microglial reactivity is a driver of S1P metabolism in retinal neurons (Figure 7k–m; Figure 7—source data 1).

 ![Figure 7.](https://cdn.elifesciences.org/articles/102151/elife-102151-fig7-v1.jpg)

 **Figure 7.:** Retinas were obtained from eyes injected with saline or clodronate liposomes at P6, saline or NMDA at P10, and tissues harvested at 24 hr after the last injection.
 UMAP ordering of cells is displayed for libraries of origin and distinct clusters of cells (a, b).
 Number of cells in each UMAP cluster and library of origin are listed in panel c.
 The identities of clusters of cells in UMAP plots were well-established markers (see methods).
 UMAP heatmap plots illustrate the patterns and levels of expression of S1PR1, S1PR2, S1PR3, SPHK1, SGPL1, and ASAH1 (d–i).
 Different cell types, including Müller glia (MG) (j), amacrine cells (k), bipolar cells (ON and OFF cells; l), and retinal ganglion cells (RGCs; m) were bioinformatically isolated and dot plots were generated to assess levels of expression by treatment (library of origin).
 Dot plots illustrate the percentage of expressing cells (dot size) and significant (p < 0.01) changes in expression levels (heatmap) for genes for cells from retinas treated with saline versus saline-clodronate and NMDA versus NMDA-clodronate.
 Significance of difference was determined by using a Wilcox rank sum with Bonferoni correction.
-Abbreviations: NMDA – N-methyl-D-aspartate, UMAP – uniform manifold approximation and projection.Figure 7—source data 1.
+Abbreviations: NMDA – N-methyl-D-aspartate, UMAP – uniform manifold approximation and projection.

 We next tested whether intravitreal injections of inhibitors to SPHK1 and S1PR1 rescued the deficit in MGPC proliferation and increased cell death in damaged retinas missing microglia.
 As described previously, delivery of clodronate liposomes prior to damage dramatically reduced numbers of EdU+ MGPCs (Figure 8a–d).
 However, injections of S1PR1 or SPHK1 inhibitors with and following NMDA significantly increased numbers of proliferating MGPCs in retinas missing microglia (Figure 8a–d).
 However, the number of proliferating MGPCs in S1P inhibitor-treated retinas was significantly lower than in NMDA-treated retinas with activated microglia (Figure 8b–d), indicating a partial rescue of MGPC proliferation.
 Reactive microglia appear to support neuroprotection in the mouse retina (Todd et al., 2019), but exacerbate NMDA-induced cell death in the chick retina (Fischer et al., 2015).
 Interestingly, we found that there were differences in cell death between different S1PR1 inhibitors.
 Similar to retinas where microglia were present (Figure 7—source data 1), there were significantly fewer TUNEL+ nuclei in retinas treated with MT1303 compared to numbers seen in control clodronate/NMDA retinas (Figure 8e).
 However, NIBR0213-treated retinas without microglia contained higher numbers of TUNEL+ nuclei (Figure 8f), suggesting that the two S1PR1 inhibitors may have different specificities or toxicities.
 We found that SPHK1 inhibitor-treated retinas had less cell death compared to clodronate/NMDA retinas (Figure 8g).
 In summary, these findings indicate that S1P signaling is regulated by signals produced by microglia in the retina, and inhibition of S1P signaling is partially rescues the proliferation of MGPCs and reduces cell death in microglia-depleted retinas.